Scotts Osmocote 25L Premium Plus Superior Potting Mix

 The leaves of figs are just as variable.
 The edible fig has a multi-lobed mid-green leaf, while the fiddle-leaf fig has large, oval, crinkled leaves of mid-green.
 The rubber plant has broad, large, dark green leaves sometimes tinged with dark red.
 There are also variegated forms available.

-Indoors, the perfect temperature is room temperature—around 21°C. Keep your ficus away from air-conditioning or heating vents, which can be drying.
-Mist the leaves every few days to maintain some humidity, or stand pots on pebble-filled saucers of water—DO NOT stand pots in water!
+Indoors, the perfect temperature is room temperature – around 21°C. Keep your ficus away from air-conditioning or heating vents, which can be drying.
+Mist the leaves every few days to maintain some humidity, or stand pots on pebble-filled saucers of water.
+Don't stand pots in water!

 Potted ficus should be grown in a premium-quality potting mix.
 Pots should have good drainage.

-Ficus does not like wet feet—in fact, it will quickly drop leaves and look decidedly unhealthy if it is overwatered.
-Allow the top 5–10cm of soil or potting mix to dry out before giving more moisture.
+As you might have gathered by now, ficus does not like wet feet – in fact, it will quickly drop leaves and look decidedly unhealthy if it is overwatered.
+Allow the top 5cm of soil or potting mix to dry out before giving more moisture.

 Good drainage is important.
 In heavy soils, build up planting mounds or raised beds so you can be sure excess water will drain away from roots.
 Pots should have plenty of drainage holes in the base and sides so excess moisture can flow out freely.
 Don't leave pots standing in saucers of water for more than 30 minutes.